Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </br>

 If you have any questions, or suggestions, etc. let me know either through github issues or something else!
 I am always looking for more stuff to add, and more ways to make it more user friendly or appealing for others to use, and ways to improve this overall
-## You can contact me easiest through my discord: Pjbomb2#6129
+## You can contact me easiest through my discord: Pjbomb2#6129, or my Twitter: https://twitter.com/Pjbomb2

 ## Notes: